 Adding Kerberos authentication support to your deployment

-You can add Kerberos authentication for internal users (which requires inbound connection mode) to your deployment based on outbound-only connection mode connectors.
+You can add Kerberos authentication for internal users (which requires inbound connection mode) to your deployment of outbound-only connection mode connectors.

 VMware Identity Manager Connector Legacy Deployment Model